Sleep Hygiene Guide

 - Limit alcohol consumption, especially in the evening.
 Alcohol disrupts both deep sleep and REM sleep, reduces growth hormone release by 50% or more, and fragments sleep with frequent waking periods.
 Alcohol metabolism creates acetaldehyde, a toxic byproduct that impairs the glymphatic system and kills gut bacteria responsible for producing serotonin and GABA—both essential for sleep.

-- Avoid sugar and caffeine in the afternoon and evening.
+- Avoid caffeine in the afternoon and evening.
 Caffeine blocks adenosine receptors that build sleep pressure throughout the day.
 With a 4-5 hour half-life, caffeine consumed at noon can still be affecting the system at 10 PM.
+Ideally, caffeine should not be consumed within 12 hours of bedtime.
+Due to its long half-life and cumulative effects, caffeine should still be consumed in moderation even in the morning to avoid residual effects on sleep quality.
+There is also a point where caffeine no longer helps us to focus, and instead elevates anxiety and makes us easily distracted, so it's best consumed in moderation.

 - Increase whole grains, vegetables, and legumes.
 A healthy gut microbiome produces many neurotransmitters essential for sleep.
 Supporting gut health through nutrition helps maintain neurochemical balance.